webplatform/docs/apis/css-regions/NamedFlow/getContent/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
-|Description=Get last flow-into element that contributes to flow
+|Description=Get last flow-into element that contributes to the flow:
 |Code=// get flow:
 var flow = document.getNamedFlows()['main'];
 // get all flow-into elements: